CorruptComputer/Officer-Beepsky/README.md

 ### Building
-To build you need the latest JDK 8 (9 works as well, but is not officially supported by D4j yet), RedHat's OpenJDK or Oracle's JDK should both work fine, however OpenJDK is what I will be using and what is used for TravisCI.
-Optionally you may also want to install Intellij IDEA Community.
+To build you need the latest JDK 8 (9 works as well, but is not officially supported by D4j yet), RedHat's OpenJDK or Oracle's JDK should both work fine, however OpenJDK is what I will be using and what is used for Semaphore Builds.
+Optionally you may also want to install Intellij IDEA Community or Eclipse.

 The easiest way to build is using `./gradlew fatJar` in either command prompt (Windows), or in the terminal (Linux/Mac).